-- 76. When a pupil leaves Treetops, our DSL will: - a.
-Make sure the pupil's MyConcern and child protection file is transferred to their new Early Years Setting if known or new school as soon as possible (including any files that weren't referred to the contracted social work provider). - b.
-Transfer the information separately from the main pupil file and only after the pupil has left.
+- 76. When a pupil leaves Hornbill School our DSL will: - a.
+Make sure the pupil's MyConcern and child protection file is transferred to their new school or college as soon as possible (including any files that weren't referred to the contracted social work provider). - b.
+Transfer the information separately from the main pupil file and only after the pupil has left. - c.

-- c.
 Transfer it securely; by post this would be recorded delivery and if information is electronically transferred, use encryption software to reduce the risk of the files being accessed by an unknown third party. - d.
 Obtain proof of receipt that states where, when and to whom the records have been passed. - 77.
-Our DSL also considers when it is appropriate to contact the new Early Years Setting or new school to share any information before a pupil leaves e.g. information that would help the Early Years setting or school to continue supporting a victim of abuse and have that support in place for when they arrive.
+Our DSL also considers when it is appropriate to contact the new school to share any information before a pupil leaves e.g. information that would help the new school or

+EYFS setting to continue supporting a victim of abuse and have that support in place for when they arrive.